STORY OF FACEBOOK

 The Facebook like gives content greater exposure on Facebook and across the open graph.
-In addition to creating news feed items and showing connected friends, likes also allows third-party publishers to send future updates to those who have liked their content.
-This gives content gives users the opportunity to increase engagement levels, targeted referrals and recurring traffic.
+In addition to creating news feed items and showing connected friends, likes also allow third-party publishers to send future updates to those who have liked their content.
+This gives content gives users the opportunity to increase engagement levels, targeted referrals, and recurring traffic.
 Likes post to a user’s news feed that they “like” specific content along with a link back to the content.
 It also allows sites to push updates to users who have “liked” their content.
 Likes and recommend actions are the same.

 The value of likes is gaining momentum on traditional link-back algorithms as a search ranking currency.
 The like button will be able to improve the connected experience offered to consumers and sites will gain trusted referrals as a result.
-Facebook users who utilize the like button visit 5.3x more Web urls to engage with content and on average have 2.4x more Friends.
+Facebook users who utilize the like button visit 5.3x more Web URLs to engage with content and on average have 2.4x more Friends.
 Providing the like button on a website gives content creators access to more socially engaged consumers and their networks.
 There are multiple variations and style options for the like button: standard (with and without faces), button count and box count.
 Recent reports have shown that sites which use the standard like button with the “show faces” option enabled experience 2-3 times higher click-through rates than buttons without faces enabled.

-You can “like” various companies and their products through Facebook to get updates about the organization on your main wall feed.
+You can “like” various companies and their products on Facebook to get updates about the organization on your main wall feed.
 You can see their upcoming events or post on their walls to further interact.
 Businesses pages provide information on hours, address, photos and more.
-Facebook marketing is a crucial way to build a fan base and spread word about your business.
+Facebook marketing is a crucial way to build a fan base and spread the word about your business.
 Companies can get people to like a fan page by: